dokester/BayesicFitting/docs/manual.md

 known value.
 Both keywords act as in the **Fitter**s.
 Also analog to the fitters, the `sample()` method can have the keywords `keep` and `plot`.

+When the keyword `bestBoost` is set to `True`, every walker step is checked whether it is the best in the **PhantomCollection**.
+If so, a **Fitter** is run, starting from the best point to improve it even further.
+As this is done in the **PhantomCollection**, it does not affect the evidence calculation, but it could open a corridor to the top that otherwise might not be found.
+By default `bestBoost` is `False`.
+Other options are `True`, using a **LevenbergMarquardtFitter**, or the name of some other (non-linear) fitter which is then used.

 The keyword `verbose` determines how much output the program generates.